Naugatuck- Indian Hills Area Phase IV

 About the Project:

-The Indian Hills Development is in its third year of a program to replace over 46,000 feet of water main (roughly 8.8 miles).
+The Indian Hills Development is in its fourth year of a program to replace over 46,000 feet of water main (roughly 8.8 miles).

 This project is being done through Connecticut Water’s Water Infrastructure and Conservation Adjustment (WICA).
 Systematically replacing aging pipes is part of our continuing effort to provide a reliable supply of high quality drinking water and world-class service to customers.
 This project will help us to conserve water, a precious natural resource, by replacing old pipe that is more likely to leak underground than newer ductile iron pipe.
 Day time construction can be anticipated.

 Connecticut Water will use door tags to directly notify customers that may be affected in the area at least 24 hours in advance if there is any planned disruption in water service.

 Sign Up below to receive text alerts or emails on project updates and traffic notifications regarding this project.

 Project News :